Login

 Douglas Knehans : Represented Artist

-Music, for me, is about full engagement of the visceral, affective, aural and intellectual parts of our natures.
-I like music that excites all of these senses at once and that is what I try to achieve in my own music.
+Music, for me, is about full engagement of the visceral, affective, aural and intellectual parts of our natures and putting that into sound.

-Random Audio Sample: rive : trio by Douglas Knehans, from the CD Music from Down Under
+Random Audio Sample: rive : for clarinet, violin and piano by Douglas Knehans, from the CD Music from Down Under

 Photo of Douglas Knehans